Gross load capacity and horsepower recommendations

-You must be aware of the federal regulations for your boat’s engine power (horsepower) and gross load capacity (maximum weight).
+Be aware of the federal regulations for your boat’s engine power (horsepower) and gross load capacity (maximum weight).
 According to federal law, motorized boats that are less than 20 feet in length must have a capacity plate in the steering or helm area.
+The capacity plate is where you can you find the maximum horsepower for your boat.
+Here you also find the maximum weight and size of engine.
 Understand that the capacity recommendations for your boat are meant for boat operation in good weather conditions.

-The boat capacity plate must be permanently displayed where it is clearly in view for the operator when the boat is underway.
+The boat capacity plate must be permanently displayed in view of the operator when the boat is underway.

 Note: Coast Guard statistics indicate that capsizing is a leading cause of boating-related deaths.
-You can prevent your boat from capsizing by understanding the recommendations on the capacity plate.
+Prevent your boat from capsizing by understanding the recommendations on the capacity plate.

 Determining Your Boat’s Capacities